Quinn Buckner: NBA career

-In Buckner's 10-year NBA career he was a tough defender, a solid playmaker, and a stabilizing force in any lineup.
-At various stages he filled the role of team leader and trusty reserve.
+Over his 10-year NBA career, Buckner was recognized for his defensive tenacity, playmaking ability, and role as a stabilizing presence in lineups.
+He served variously as a team leader and reliable reserve.

 Although he scored only 10.0 points per game during his college career, Buckner was selected by the Milwaukee Bucks in the first round of the 1976 NBA draft, the seventh pick overall.
 He was also selected by the Washington Redskins in the 1976 NFL draft.
 (Buckner had played free safety on the Hoosiers’ football team for two years.)

 Before he joined the Bucks, Buckner played on the gold medal-winning 1976 U.S. Olympic basketball team alongside Adrian Dantley, Mitch Kupchak, and Scott May.
 But nothing could have prepared him for the NBA experience.
 Buckner's teams had suffered only 25 defeats in his eight years of high school and college basketball, and he had never been on a team that lost more than seven games in a season.
 But Milwaukee lost 52 times in 1976–77, finishing last in the Midwest Division.

 Individually, Buckner proved to be a competent NBA player.
 He was unspectacular offensively, averaging 8.6 points while shooting .434 from the field, but he excelled on defense, ranking fourth in the league with 2.43 steals per game.

 The next year Buckner raised his scoring slightly, to 9.3 points per game, and was named to the NBA All-Defensive Second Team.
 That postseason, Buckner set a playoffs career-high with 19 points alongside recording 10 assists in a Game 7 loss against the Denver Nuggets in the conference semifinals (the Bucks were in the Western Conference at the time).
 After a similar season in 1978–79, Buckner had his three best years.
 In 1979–80 he averaged 10.7 points and 5.7 assists, made the NBA All-Defensive Second Team for the second time, and helped the Bucks to the Midwest Division title.
 Under Coach Don Nelson, Milwaukee had assembled a solid lineup that included forward Marques Johnson, center Bob Lanier, and guards Brian Winters, Sidney Moncrief, and Junior Bridgeman.